 Marriage: Russell “Rusty” Yates (April 17, 1993-March 17, 2005, divorced)

 Children: Mary (November 30, 2000); Luke (February 15, 1999); Paul (September 13, 1997); John (December 15, 1995); Noah (February 26, 1994)

 Education: University of Texas School of Nursing at Houston, 1986

-July 21, 1999 - Admitted to Memorial Spring Shadows Glen for psychiatric treatment after she tries to kill herself with a knife.
-She is treated there as an inpatient and later an outpatient for two months and is prescribed Haldol.
+July 21, 1999 - Admitted to Memorial Spring Shadows Glen for psychiatric treatment after she tries to kill herself.
+She is treated as an inpatient and later as an outpatient for two months and is prescribed Haldol.

-Spring 2001 - She is admitted twice to Devereux Texas Treatment Network for treatment of her mental illness.
+Spring 2001 - She is admitted twice to Devereux Texas Treatment Network for treatment.
 She is prescribed strong anti-psychotic medications, including Haldol.